Christopherwdev/Christopherwdev/README.md

 ## About Me

-Hi there! 👋 I'm Christopher Wong, a Biotech student passionate about the intersection of computer science and biotech.
+Hi there! 👋 I'm Christopher Wong, a secondary school student passionate about the intersection of computer science and biotech.
 I'm driven by the potential of computational tools to revolutionize neurological and bioinformatics research and discovery.
 I enjoy building software solutions to address these challenges, and I'm always eager to learn new technologies and collaborate on exciting projects.
 In my free time, I explore the latest advancements computational biology.

 I recently made this Github page to upload some projects that I have been working on during the last few years.